thumbor/thumbor/docs/usage.rst

 This is very useful when you need to fit an image somewhere, but you have no idea about the original image dimensions.

+Keep in mind that it won't enlarge your image in case it is smaller than the specified "E" width and "F" height!
+One way of getting the image in the size requested is to use the :doc:`filling` filter.

 Image Size
 ~~~~~~~~~~